brucefan1983/GPUMD/README.md

   * `path/to/nep`

 ## Manual
+* The new mamual that will be used starting from GPUMD-v3.6: https://gpumd.org/
-* We only maintain the online manual now: https://gpumd.zheyongfan.org
+* The old manual for up to GPUMD-3.5: https://gpumd.zheyongfan.org

 ## Mailing list:
 * You can use the following link to subscribe and unsubscribe the mailing list: